 Sophie Ryan is a dance-specific physiotherapist and Pilates instructor, with a strong interest in safe dance practice.
 A graduate of the New Zealand School of Dance, she performed professionally with Black Grace Dance Company amongst others.
 After injury she retrained as a physiotherapist, and also completed an apprenticeship with, and worked at Dance Pilates / Movitae in Auckland over four years.
 She taught advanced open classical technique, pointe and dance conditioning at Auckland Academy of Dance for eight years.
 Sophie moved to Wellington in early 2016.
 She is on the faculty of NZSD as a Dance Conditioning tutor, and she is a physiotherapist at a dance-specific clinic in central Wellington (Te Aro Physiotherapy).
 She completed her Progressing Ballet Technique training in Australia in 2017.

 Georgia Allen – Ballet & Jazz Teacher

-Georgia has also been heavily involved in competitions and shows such as New Plymouth Operatic production of 42nd Street .
-Georgia has been teaching at Wellington Dance since 2011 and will be undertaking the Royal Academy of Dance London distance-learning Certificate in Ballet Teaching Studies this year.
+Georgia has also been heavily involved in competitions and shows such as the New Plymouth Operatic production of 42nd Street .
+Georgia began teaching at Wellington Dance in 2011 while completing a Bachelor of Commerce at Victoria University and is currently undertaking the Royal Academy of Dance London distance-learning Certificate in Ballet Teaching Studies.